About Nick Snelling

 Author – Journalist – Realtor

-I am a journalist and author of six books (three of which are about Spain).
-I live permanently in Spain with my family and, whilst not writing, I run Casalasafor Consultancies, a real estate agency for properties located around Gandia in Spain.
+Nick Snelling is a journalist and author of six books, three of which focus on Spain.
+He lives permanently in Spain with his family and combines his writing career with running Casalasafor Consultancies, a real estate agency specialising in properties around Gandia.

-I have undertaken investigative journalism on a wide range of matters concerning Spain.
-This has included tackling subjects as diverse as corruption, the economy, divorce and domestic violence, drugs, the Spanish property crash, immigration, the Spanish culture of brothel use and even a profile of a high-class call-girl!
+Nick’s investigative journalism has explored a wide range of complex and often controversial subjects related to Spain.
+His work has examined corruption, the economy, divorce and domestic violence, drug culture, the Spanish property crash, immigration, and the country’s culture of brothel use.
+He has also written an in-depth profile of a high-class call girl.

 AWAITING THE TEMPEST Part 3 Imagine it is the early 1970s and you are in Spain… Needless to say, the building boom has had an extraordinary affect upon the demographics of Spain.
 In fact, since 1960, well over a million Spaniards have left the countryside for the towns and coast.
 This has been encouraged by Franco after his adoption of conventional economics and his issue of the Stabilisation Plan of 1959.
 This explicitly recognised that Spain could no longer remain an agricultural society (Franco’s natural instinct) and needed to expand into industry and tourism, if it was to evolve into a modern, successful state.
 However, for many Spaniards, particularly from rural areas, the tourist industry is a shock.
 Indeed, this…